-When we start training a horse, especially from the ground, we guide our horse’s head:
+When we start training our horse, especially from the ground, we guide our horse’s head:

-- We lead our horse our horse from A to B
+- We lead our horse from A to B

 - Turn right